-- What is the URL of the precise web page which contains the Flash animation? - Are there any special features of your Flash piece that you want to point out to me, so that I don't miss them? - Attach your .fla file to this Blackboard Assignment
+- What is the URL of the precise web page which contains the Flash animation?

+- Are there any special features of your Flash piece that you want to point out to me, so that I don't miss them? - If you are using any Flash features not discussed in class, provide an explanation of the features - Attach your .fla file to this Blackboard Assignment (very important!)